pydantic/pydantic/docs/index.rst

     by environment variables and more complex objects like DSNs and python objects often required.

 **fast**
-    In `benchmarks <https://github.com/samuelcolvin/pydantic/tree/master/benchmarks>`_ pydantic is around twice as fast as `trafaret <https://github.com/tailhook/trafaret>`_.
-Other comparisons to cerberus, marshmallow, DRF, jsonmodels etc. to come.
+    In :ref:`benchmarks <benchmarks_tag>` pydantic is faster than all other tested libraries.

 **validate complex structures**
     use of recursive pydantic models and ``typing``'s ``List`` and ``Dict`` etc. allow complex data schemas to be